 A rigorous response plan should be part of any business’s overall data security strategy.
 This response should be one that places your customer experience at the centre and uses the best in digital channels to do that.
 Your ability to respond sympathetically, accurately and timely is paramount to success and failure.

 No excuses .. next time?

 Digital Works Consulting

 Need advice or help with your security strategy and cyber responses?
-At Digital Works Consulting we have multi-disciplinary teams that bridge technology, marketing and customer experience, who can help you:
+At Digital Works Group we have multidisciplinary teams that bridge technology, marketing and customer experience, who can help you:

 - Communicate complex technical issues such as cyber security.

 - Create effective communication strategies to build and use digital channels effectively.

 - Expert Interview: What is Digital Transformation and the Best Way to Get Started? - July 3, 2017